shagor7/shagor7/README.md

 - 👋 Hi, I’m @shagor7
 - 👀 I’m interested in ...Programming
-- 🌱 I’m currently learning ...node.js
+- 🌱 I’m currently worning with ...node.js, nestJS framework
-- 💞️ I’m looking to collaborate on ...let's go tech
+- 💞️ I’m looking to collaborate on ...BYSL global tech
 - 📫 How to reach me ...mdsagorparvez@gmail.com

 <!---